hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 ---------------------------------------

 Aside from code editing, PyCharm also allows you to run your Python scripts and use a Python console from within the IDE.
-By default, PyCharm will use an available system Python installation for this purpose (such as the Python 3.9 installation currently present in the OnDemand container for PyCharm).
-Depending on your needs you can either accept this default choice (and make other configuration changes) or select or create a different Python environment:
+You have multiple possibilities to setup your Python environment:

 * Creating a new virtual environment using the :ref:`default Python interpreter <pycharm_default_python>`